 When Ms. Varda accepted her Honoray Award, she gave the following speech.

 Her spontaneous ‘dance of cinema’ at the end of her speech, didn’t go unnoticed, as she was joined immediately by Angelina Jolie.

-While we have been focusing now on Ms. Varda’s tribute by the Academy’s Board of Governors, let’s not forget there were other extremely talented people being honored that very same evening.
+Ms. Varda was not the only one being honored by the Academy’s Board of Governors.
+Others were too.
 Here’s how Jennifer Lawrence introduced Donald Sutherland at the Governor’s Awards that evening.